SoftDevGang/login-form-tdd-ui-kata/React/login-form/notes.md

   (Only state/props annoying)
 - Could split components in Login even further -> 3 components, flexibility
 - dive right into it. nice
 - testing library: pretty fast, works well, we test everything using the UI, encourages using the UI for all things.

-#### TODO for next: cleanup
+#### TODO for next: clean up

 - extract authenticate callback from render function.
 - do not show Login component on success